-Also known as a “plank bar” these are common to dorm rooms and high-school blowouts.
-Usually a repurposed item or simply a flat surface suspended between to objects of somewhat similar height, they can be set up and broken down quickly into seemingly innocuous components.
+Also known as a “plank bar,” these are common to dorm rooms and high-school blowouts.
+Usually a repurposed item or simply a flat surface suspended between two objects of somewhat similar height, they can be set up and broken down quickly into seemingly innocuous components.

 Right: the most shamelessly lazy version of the Makeshift.

-These are what happen when a drunk has too much money and time on his hands.
+These are what happens when a drunkard has too much money and time on his hands.
 Usually found in the homes of celebrities, carpenters, and socialites, they take up entire rooms and are indistinguishable from an actual bar that has done away with the indignity of a cash register.